 Move your stinger towards the other metal joint, align pieces and strike the other arc, tacking pieces together at the ends.
 Tack the center of your joint.
 The parts need to be held in position temporarily.

-Observe tacks by cleaning off the with a slag hammer.
+Observe tacks by cleaning off the with one of the best welding chipping hammers.
 The welds need to come out clean with significant penetration in two metallic pieces.
 In case the infiltration of the welds are not very deep, increase amperage by thirty amperes on the welder.
 In case the tack weld is very deep, decrease by that amount.
 The depth of penetration needs to be half the profundity of the metal joined together.
 A quarter inch thick metal piece should have least one-eighth inch of weld penetration.

 Begin your weld on the left side of the scrap pieces.
 For most sections, it is quite easy to weld from left to right than the other way round.